It is very sad to report the death of the popular and respected former umpire Conway Polkinghorne.

 One of the great characters in our local game.

 Formerly from Redruth, he died on Wednesday 23 January at St Julia’s Hospice, Hayle at the age of 83.

 He leaves a twin son and daughter Tim & Karen.

-He joined the Cornwall Association of Cricket Umpires panel in 1980 and served for 29 seasons before his retirement in 2008.
+After playing cricket for Southgate he joined the Cornwall Association of Cricket Umpires panel in 1980 and served for 29 seasons before his retirement in 2008.

 He officiated in well over 1000 games, many with his friend and colleague former Redruth groundsman Bryan Riddle.

 In recognition of his service, he was elected a League Vice-President in January 2009.

 As well as being a regular Cornwall League Umpire, he also officiated at many evening and youth games.